Greenstand/treetracker-decisions/0003-use-of-social-login.md

 * Bad, because {argument c}
 * … <!-- numbers of pros and cons can vary -->

-### 2. Implement SSO for all providers supported by Keycloak
+### 2. Implement social login for all providers supported by Keycloak

 {example | description | pointer to more information | …} <!-- optional -->